ThomasCreagh/text2carbon/README.md

 # text2carbon
-This is a selection of highlighted text made to a github gist then transform into carbon, It will copy the carbon url to your clipboard.
+This is a selection of highlighted text made into a carbon code snippet, It will copy the carbon url to your clipboard.